noisebridge/PythonClass/course/string-management.md

 #### String Management - processing strings and extracting information

 This lesson covers some topics related to strings in Python.
 In particular: encoding, string management, built-in methods, iterating over strings, substring search, and immutability (concept: immutable type).

 1. ##### Today's deep dive: dissecting a string (10 minutes)
     ```python
     # Do this in the console so you can see the difference!
     mystring = "hello world"

-    # what are we seeing here?
+    # What are we seeing here?
     dir(mystring)

-    # lets try using some methods...
+    # Let's try using some methods...
     mystring.upper()
-    # did that permanently change the string?
+    # Did that permanently change the string?
     mystring.title()
-    # how about that?
+    # How about that?
 Why did we get the result we did?

-    # now lets coerce something else into a string
+    # Now let's coerce something else into a string
     mynumber = 1001001
     my_coerced_string = str(mynumber)
-    # number and string are similar enough that python can have regular rules to do this
+    # Number and string are similar enough that python can have regular rules to do this
-    # if you wanted to follow different rules, you could write them yourself
+    # If you wanted to follow different rules, you could write them yourself
+    # by overriding an object's __str__ method
     ```

 2. ##### String Encoding! ascii or utf-8?
     1. First off, what are they?